lunaluxie/lunalux.io/readme.md

 ### Interactive widgets
 In some articles, I include interactive widgets such as in [Gradient Descent](https://lunalux.io/gradient-descent-how-machines-learn/?series=14).
 These are one-off components located in [home/templates/oneoff_blocks](home/templates/oneoff_blocks).

+### HTMX
+I use HTMX to improve the user experience several places on the site.
+I use it for [search](https://lunalux.io/search/) to automatically load search results as you type.
+I use it to lazy load fragments of articles (see `get_template` method on `Article`), and to avoid full page reloads when navigating between links within the article using `hx-boost`.

 ## Installation